karlaferry/karlaferry/README.md

 When I'm not coding, I'm either reading a book, playing something on my Nintendo Switch, or bingeing something on Netflix.
 I'm a huge fan of occasional naps as well. 💤

-- 📚 **Currently Reading**: The House in the Cerulean Sea by TJ Klune
+- 📚 **Currently Reading**: The House in the Cerulean Sea by TJ Klune / The Power of Habit by Charles Duhigg
 - 🎮 **Currently Playing**: The Graveyard Keeper
 - 📺 **Currently Watching**: The Office (US)